webtretech/nestjs-mailer-react-adapter/README.md

 ## Installation

 This library is an adapter for [`@nestjs-modules/mailer`](https://github.com/nest-modules/mailer).
-If you don't have it installed yet, do so by running the command below.
+If you're yet to have it installed, do so by running the command below.

 ```sh
 npm install @nestjs-modules/mailer nodemailer